ndcarlson/CyberHacks_Hackathon_FlashCard_Game/README.md

-# **Flashcards for Learning STEM Vocabulary**
+# **STEM Flashcards Application**

 ## **Overview**
-This project is a simple web application designed to help users learn STEM vocabulary through interactive flashcards.
-Each card contains a question or a term on the front side, and when clicked, it flips to reveal the answer.
-The goal is to make learning engaging and visually interactive, especially for beginners interested in STEM subjects.
+This project is a web application designed to help users learn STEM vocabulary through interactive flashcards.
+Users can flip cards to reveal answers, filter by categories, create their own cards, and even quiz themselves.
+The application aims to make learning more engaging and visually interactive, especially for beginners interested in STEM subjects.

 ## **Problem Addressed**
-Learning STEM concepts can be challenging for students, especially when trying to memorize complex terms and definitions.
-Flashcards have been proven to be an effective tool for helping users reinforce their memory through repetition.
-This project aims to make that learning experience more interactive and enjoyable.
+Learning STEM concepts can be challenging, especially when trying to memorize complex terms and definitions.
+Flashcards have proven to be an effective tool for reinforcing memory through repetition.
+This project makes the learning experience interactive, customizable, and fun.

 ## **Features**
 - **Interactive Flashcards**: Click on a flashcard to flip it and reveal the answer.
-- **Simple and Engaging UI**: Designed with a clean interface to make it easy to use.
-- **Browser-Based**: No installation is required—just open the HTML file in a web browser.
+- **Category Filtering**: Filter flashcards by different STEM categories such as Physics, Chemistry, and Math.
+- **Quiz Mode**: Test your knowledge using the quiz feature, which presents multiple-choice questions based on the flashcards.
+- **Add Your Own Flashcards**: Add new flashcards with your questions and answers, and assign them to a category.
+- **Text-to-Speech Functionality**: Each question is read aloud to enhance the learning experience and make it accessible to auditory learners.
+- **Dark Mode Toggle**: Switch between dark and light themes for a more comfortable viewing experience, with preferences saved for future visits.
+- **Navigation Between Cards**: Navigate through the cards using "Next" and "Previous" buttons that work within the selected category.

 ## **Technologies Used**
-- **HTML**: Used to create the structure of the flashcards.
+- **HTML**: Structure of the flashcards and user interface.
-- **CSS**: Adds styling to make the flashcards visually appealing.
+- **CSS**: Styling to make the application visually appealing.
-- **JavaScript**: Provides interactivity for flipping the cards.
+- **JavaScript**: Adds interactivity, including card flipping, category filtering, quiz mode, and more.
+- **Local Storage**: Saves user preferences (e.g., dark mode) to maintain a personalized experience.

 ## **How to Run the Project**
 1. **Clone the Repository**: